RadarTech/bashlib/README.md

 ## Installation

-Bashlib can be installed by running:
+Bashlib can be installed by running the included makefile:

     make install

+or by installing from [bpkg](https://github.com/bpkg/bpkg):

+    bpkg install radarrelay/bashlib -g

 ## Uninstalling